 Phone number: (360) 442-2350

-Located in Admissions (ADC)
+Located in Admissions Center (ADC)

 TRiO Student Support Services is a federally funded program which helps participants become more effective college students, graduate, and transfer to a baccalaureate institution.
 Students receive individualized assistance and academic advising, tutoring, peer mentoring, and have the opportunity to participate in cultural activities and visit four-year colleges and universities.
 Students whose parents do not have a bachelor's degree, are low-income, or have a documented disability qualify.
-See below for contact and other important information.